Fishing charters look like a lifestyle play.

 Demand is driven by domestic tourism, bucket list travellers, and locals who want a guaranteed result a few times a year.

-That mix keeps good charter businesses trading well even when the broader industry is under pressure.
+That mix keeps good charter businesses trading well even when the broader industry is under pressure, which is why quality fishing charter businesses for sale in Australia still pull serious buyer attention.

 Why Fishing Charters Attract Serious Buyers